stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-6-proxmox-omada-foundation/validation.md

 The final state includes:

 - Proxmox host online at `192.168.68.80`
-- Omada Controller running in an LXC
+- Omada Controller running in an LXC at `192.168.68.10`
 - ER605 router preconfigured for the next cutover
 - Docker monitoring stack running on an Ubuntu VM
 - Grafana accessible from `192.168.68.81:3000`
 - backups stored on `hdd-storage`
 - gaming PC no longer required for always-on monitoring
+- managed switch adopted into Omada and validated on the flat LAN

-This phase prepares the environment for the next step: moving the ER605 into the live routing path, switching Deco into AP mode, and later adding a managed switch for VLAN segmentation.
+This phase prepares the environment for the next step: hardening RustDesk remote access, moving the ER605 into the live routing path, switching Deco into AP mode, and later adding VLAN segmentation.